chriskrycho/v4.chriskrycho.com/content/tech/scales-of-feedback-time-in-software-development.md

 Subtitle: >
     Orders of magnitude: build-time errors, automated tests, manual test, <abbr>CI</abbr>, staging, production.
 Date: 2018-10-22 21:15
+Modified: 2018-10-22 21:45
 Category: Tech
 Tags: [software development, testing, programming languages, Rust]
 Summary: >
     There are rough order-of-magnitude differences between the feedback times for build-time errors, automated tests, manual testing, CI, staging, and production.
 This is useful when thinking about tradeoffs of where you want to catch certain failure classes.
 ---

 <i class=editorial>**[Assumed Audience]:** fans of compiled languages with expressive type systems.
-(I’m not trying to persuade fans of dynamic languages they should use a compiler here; I’m trying to surface something that often goes unstated in discussions among fans of compiled languages with expressive type systems.)</i>
+I’m not trying to persuade fans of dynamic languages they should use a compiler here; I’m trying to surface something that often goes unstated in discussions among fans of compiled languages with expressive type systems, but hopefully it's interesting beyond that.
+If you don't like compiled languages, just skip the build step bits; the rest all still applies.</i>

 [Assumed Audience]: http://www.chriskrycho.com/2018/assumed-audiences.html